imjoy-team/ImJoy/docs/development.md

 * By **default** (none of the flags is set), each ImJoy instance has its own process on the plugin engine.
 If you close the interface, you will kill the process.
 * The **`single-instance`** flag will allow only one process to run for the entire plugin engine.
 For plugins with the same name and tag, then the `single-instance` means that they access the same process.

 * The **`allow-detach`** flag means that the process is not killed when its ImJoy instance is closed.
 For instance, this allows to perform long computational tasks in the background which don't require additional user feedback and which terminate autonomously.
-Can also be used to protect a long computational tasks again browser instabilities.
-If you want to be able to attach to a detached process, your can reconnect from the same browser and workspace, or have the `single-instance` flag which works despite connecting from different browser and workspace.
+Can also be used to protect a long computational tasks against browser instabilities.
+If you want to be able to attach to a detached process, you can reconnect from the same browser and workspace, or have the `single-instance` flag which works despite connecting from different browser and workspace.

 When ImJoy is trying to reconnect a previously detached plugin process, `resume()` will be called if it was defined in the plugin class, otherwise call `setup()` as usual.
 Notice that when `resume` is present, `setup` won't be called during the reattachment.